 The generative sampling commences at standard Gaussian noise $\*x_T \sim \mathcal{N}(0, \mathbf{I})$ and is recursively progressed to compute posterior approximations leading to the reverse diffusion trajectory:

-The mean is further computed from the predicted noise by using:
+The mean is further computed from the predicted noise by using \cite{song2021}:

-The variance $\sigma_t^2$ is either fixed or learned and subsequently uses the closed-form posterior variance derived from the forward chain:
+The variance $\sigma_t^2$ is either fixed or learned and subsequently uses the closed form posterior variance derived from the forward chain:

-This process has been iterated from $t = T$ to $t = 0$ for the generation of a high-fidelity sCT image, which is conditioned on the CBCT input.
+This process has been iterated from $t = T$ to $t = 0$ for the generation of a high fidelity sCT image, which is conditioned on the CBCT input.
 The final output is rescaled back to the clinical HU range by using inverse normalization.